-, 2020, we issued an aggregate of From January 2020 through shares of our Series AA convertible preferred stock at a million in cash and cancellation of indebtedness.
-In connection with the purchase price of \$ per share for an aggregate gross proceeds of \$ issuance or our Series AA convertible preferred stock, (1) the principal and accrued interest under the Secured Note, the Existing Stockholder Notes and the Existing Bridge Note described below under the heading "-Convertible Note and Warrant Financings" converted into an aggregate of of our Series AA convertible preferred stock, (2) we issued warrants to purchase an aggregate of shares of our common stock, (3) accrued and unpaid dividends payable to holders of our convertible preferred stock, and (4) immediately prior to the issuance of our Series AA convertible preferred stock, all shares of convertible preferred stock then outstanding were converted into shares of our common stock.
-In connection with the issuance of our Series AA convertible preferred stock, certain purchasers of Series AA convertible preferred stock were entitled to convert certain shares of common stock held by such purchaser into shares of Series AA convertible preferred stock.
-The following table summarizes purchases of convertible preferred stock by holders of more than five percent of our voting securities and their affiliated entities, our directors and our executive officers, as well as the number of warrants issued to such persons and the number of shares of common stock such persons received upon conversion of shares of our thenoutstanding convertible preferred stock.
+From January 2020 through the date of this prospectus, we issued an aggregate of 747,683,172 shares of our Series AA convertible preferred stock to a total of 128 accredited investors at a price per share of \$0.082135 per share.
+We received aggregate gross proceeds of \$26.1 million for the sale of 317,608,273 shares of Series AA convertible preferred stock.
+The redemption of convertible notes resulted in the issuance of 219,764,874 shares of Series AA convertible preferred stock.
+In exchange for our convertible preferred stock series A through F, including cumulative and unpaid dividends, we issued 210,310,025 shares of Series AA convertible preferred stock as part of the Recapitalization.
+In connection with the issuance or our Series AA convertible preferred stock, (1) the principal and accrued interest under the Secured Note, the Existing Stockholder Notes and the Existing Bridge Note described below under the heading "-Convertible Note and Warrant Financings" converted into an aggregate of 219,764,874 shares of our Series AA convertible preferred stock, (2) we issued warrants to purchase an aggregate of 1,530,737 shares of our common stock, (3) accrued and unpaid dividends payable to holders of our convertible preferred stock, and (4) immediately prior to the issuance of our Series AA convertible preferred stock, all shares of convertible preferred stock then outstanding were converted into 210,310,025 shares of our common stock.
+In connection with the issuance of our Series AA convertible preferred stock, certain purchasers of Series AA convertible preferred stock were entitled to convert certain shares of common stock held by such purchaser into shares of Series AA convertible preferred stock were entitled to convert certain shares of common stock by holders of more than five percent of our voting securities and their affiliated entities, our directors and our executive officers, as well as the number of shares of common stock such persons received upon conversion of shares of our then-outstanding converti

-Name Series AA Convertible Preferred Stock(1) Shares of Common Stock Warrants to Purchase Common Stock

-Cambrian BioPharma, Inc.

-Entities affiliated with Future Ventures

-H&S Investments I, L.P.

-Entities affiliated with Presight Capital
+Name Series AA Convertible Preferred Stock(1) Shares of Common Stock Cambrian BioPharma, Inc. 110,729,827(2) Entities affiliated with Future Ventures 66,962,926 H&S Investments I, L.P.
+209,368,245 34,998 Entities affiliated with Presight Capital 48,974,005

-(1) Immediately prior to the closing of this offering, each share of our Series AA convertible preferred stock will convert into one share of common stock.
-For a description of the material rights and privileges of the convertible preferred stock, see Note 8 to our audited consolidated financial statements included elsewhere in this prospectus.
+- (1) Immediately prior to the closing of this offering, each share of our Series AA convertible preferred stock will convert into one share of common stock.
+For a description of the material rights and privileges of the convertible preferred stock, see Note 8 to our audited consolidated financial statements included elsewhere in this prospectus. - (2) Includes shares acquired upon exercise of warrants in January 2021 issued in connection with the financing.